cambriayang/cambriayang.github.io/_posts/2016-09-11-Example-No-Sidebar-Nav.markdown

 no-post-nav: true
 ---

-This is post no right side bar to nav posts.
+This is post no right side bar to nav posts

 You just need to set **no-post-nav: true** for your post